inexorgame-obsolete/wiki-mirror/Inexor-Flex.md

 npm start
 </pre>

+This will start Inexor Flex with the default profile which is adjustable via the Flex User Interface.
+See below for a more advanced usage.

 ## The API's of Inexor Flex

 Inexor Flex provides a set of interfaces for machines and humans: `REST`, `CLI`, `URL`, `web application`